webpack/concord/README.md

 # concord

-A spec for modules. concord modules.
+A spec for concord modules.

 ## Goals

-* Reuseable modules that can be used independent of the build system.
+* Reusable modules that can be used independent of the build system.
 * Allow to use different module types and describe dependencies between them. i. e.
   * code (javascript, coffeescript)
   * data (json, text, yaml)